 6. From Boston to Martha's Vineyard by Plane

 Traveling by plane is perhaps the most efficient and easiest way to get to Martha's Vineyard from Boston, especially if you tend to get seasick.
-Cape Air has daily departures all year-round between Boston's Logan International Airport and Martha's Vineyard Airport, and flight time is approximately 40 minutes.
+Cape Air has daily departures all year-round between Boston's Logan International Airport (BOS) and Martha's Vineyard Airport (MVY), and flight time is approximately 40 minutes.
 Cape Air also operates direct flights to and from New Bedford Regional airport (EWB), as well as service from the Hyannis Airport (HYA) and Nantucket (ACK).